chevereto/v3-docs/setup/system/environment.md

 ### Container

-Pass the environment variables to the container run command or at `docker-compose` layer.
+Pass the environment variables to the container run command or at `docker compose` layer.

 ## Assets variables